Tom DeLay: Early life and education

 DeLay was born in Laredo, Texas, one of three sons of Maxine Evelyn (née Wimbish) and Charles Ray DeLay.
 He spent most of his childhood in Venezuela due to his father's work in the petroleum and natural gas industry.
 He attended Calallen High School in Corpus Christi, Texas, where he both played football and was the lead dancer in school productions.
 He attended Baylor University for two years, majoring in pre-med, but was expelled for drinking and painting Baylor school colors on a building at rival Texas A&M University.
 The Washington Post reported that DeLay "received student draft deferments during the Vietnam era and avoided military service through the 1969 lottery".
 At the 1988 Republican Convention, he said that he could not volunteer to fight in Vietnam because so many minority youths had volunteered that there was literally no room for "patriotic folks" like himself.

 DeLay graduated from the University of Houston in 1970 with a Bachelor of Science in biology.

 Early career

 After graduating from college, DeLay spent three years at pesticide-maker Redwood Chemical and then purchased Albo Pest Control, which DeLay grew into a large and successful business.
 This work was the source for his nickname, "the Exterminator".
 In the 11 years DeLay ran the company, the Internal Revenue Service imposed three tax liens on him for failure to pay payroll and income taxes.
-The United States Environmental Protection Agency's ban on Mirex, a pesticide that was used in extermination work, led DeLay to oppose government regulation of businesses, a belief that he has carried with him throughout his political career.
+The United States Environmental Protection Agency's ban on Mirex, a pesticide that was used in extermination work, led DeLay to oppose government regulation of businesses, a belief that he carried with him throughout his political career.